0xNay33m/ReconLab/README.md

 ### Authentication
 *   **Register**: Create a new account using your email and password.
 *   **Login**: Sign in with your existing credentials.
-*   **Demo Mode**: You can use any email/password combination for demo purposes; Firebase will handle the account creation.

 ### Running Scans
 1. Navigate to any module (e.g., "Subdomain Enumeration", "Endpoint Discovery").